 Forstmann & Co.
 Inc. is a merchant bank whose goal is to identify and invest early in companies participating in large magnitudes of change.

-Forstmann & Co.
-Inc. is a merchant bank whose goal is to identify and invest early in companies participating in large magnitudes of change.
 A highly diverse, creative and experienced management team built this merchant bank for the benefit of its investors and business partners.

-In the 17th Century the first banks were merchant banks.
-They bought the crops from Italian farmers and sold them at a profit so that the people benefited from enhancing their food production.
-It was a simple business, conducted on a bench in a town square where all participating parties had similar interests.
+Some of the first banks operated as merchant banks.
+In the 17th Century, banks bought crops from Italian farmers and sold them at a profit.
+Farmers could make more money by increasing food production to sell to the banks, which created a loop that benefited both parties.
+It was a simple business conducted on a bench in a town square where all participating parties had similar interests.

 A true merchant bank must have